 Drag and drop that object from the scene hierarchy to the bundle folder in your project window

 Now that object is a “prefab” meaning that it can be instantiated, and all instances of it will inherit the prefab’s proprieties unless overridden.
-Those prefabs can be removed from the Scene as since they are their own a*sets now.
+Those prefabs can be removed from the Scene as since they are their own assets now.
 If by mistake you edited an instance of a prefab in the scene instead of the prefab itself, you can apply the changes to the prefab using the Overrides drop menu from the top right.

 (Note that the order of the ships in the fleet editor is driven by that list)